Academic Honor Code Policy

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, sets forth requirements regarding the privacy of student records.
 FERPA governs the release of these educational records maintained by an educational institution and the access to these records.
-Educational records are any records maintained in print, computer, tape, film, handwriting or other medium related to a student with the following exceptions:
+Educational records are any records maintained in print, computer, tape, film, handwriting, or another medium related to a student with the following exceptions:

 - Employment records unless the employment is contingent on the fact that the employee is a student.

-- Records maintained by University Security solely for law enforcement purposes.
+- Records are maintained by University Security solely for law enforcement purposes.

 - Records that contain information relating to a person only after the individual is no longer a student at the University, i.e., alumni records.

 Friends University accords all the rights under the law to students in attendance and former students.
 These rights are:

 - The right to inspect and review the student’s educational records within 45 days of the day the University receives a request for access.
 Nothing in this policy requires the continued maintenance of any student record for any particular length of time.
 However, if a student has requested access to his/her educational record, the record will not be destroyed before the inspection.
 Students should submit to the University Registrar or Vice President of Student Affairs written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.

 - The right to request the amendment of the student’s educational records that the student believes are inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write to the University official responsible for the record and clearly identify the part of the record in question.
 If the University decides not to amend a record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to appeal.
 Additional information regarding the appeal will be provided to the student.